Friended is a new social network that wants to get real – TechCrunch

 Though the social media landscape is dominated by a few major players, consumers still seem to want something new and different.
 Just look at TikTok.

-Today, a new social app is launching called Friended, which is taking an altogether different strategy when it comes to connecting people online.
-Friended was started by Thumb cofounder and CEO Dan Kurani, Friended wants to give users a deeper and more meaningful connection to one another, which the company believes they crave.
+Today, a new social app is launching.
+Called Friended, it is taking an altogether different strategy when it comes to connecting people online.
+Friended was started by Thumb co-founder and CEO Dan Kurani, Friended wants to give users a deeper and more meaningful connection to one another, which the company believes they crave.

 On Friended, users can post to the community about what they’re thinking or feeling.
-But rather than catalyze a ‘town hall’-style group conversation, members of the community can respond privately to that post, offering their insights, anecdotes, or advice.
+But rather than catalyze a “town hall”-style group conversation, members of the community can respond privately to that post, offering their insights, anecdotes or advice.

 The idea is to give people a chance to share how they really feel in a vulnerable, one-to-one setting.
 In playing around with the app, I had conversations with people about how to make friends in NYC and why it sometimes feel like others don’t care about us as much as we care about them.